ShoreShop/ShoreModel_Benchmark/README.md

 - **Blind Testing Element**: Drawing inspiration from ShoreShop 1.0, ShoreShop 2.0 retains its core feature of blind testing to provide unbiased evaluations of the predictive models.
 - **Key Focus Areas**:
   1. Assessing the performance of shoreline models using freely available datasets such as satellite-derived shorelines and modelled wave conditions.
-  2. Evaluating the capabilities of shoreline models for both short-term (5 years), medium-term (35 years) and long-term (80 years) predictions.
+  2. Evaluating the capabilities of shoreline models for short-term (5 years) and medium-term (35 years) predictions while discussing their potential long-term predictions (80 years).
   3. Investigating the variability in shoreline model accuracy along the coastlines of an embayed beach.

-Join us at ShoreShop 2.0 to delve deeper into the latest advancements, share insights, and foster collaborative efforts in the field of shoreline change prediction.
+Join us at ShoreShop 2.0 to learn about the latest advancements, share insights, and foster collaborative efforts in shoreline change prediction.

 ### Notebooks